AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

-clearly showing the use of 2 SDC iterations and the time spent performing projection, computing scalar advection, diffusion and reaction, and finally perfoming the velocity advance.
+clearly showing the use of 2 SDC iterations and the time spent performing projection, computing scalar advection, diffusion and reaction, and finally performing the velocity advance.
 The reader is referred to :doc:`Model` for a detailed description of all of these steps.

-The first line at each step provide the time step contraint from the CFL condition (``Conv:``) and from the density change condition (``divu:``).
+The first line at each step provide the time step constraint from the CFL condition (``Conv:``) and from the density change condition (``divu:``).
 Since an initial ``dt_shrink`` was applied upon initialization, the current step is much smaller than the CFL but progressively increases